|

 there are exceptions that could lead one to conclude the exact

 opposite.
-This “law” encompasses every facet of audio,
+This “law of exceptions” encompasses every facet of audio,

 Most

-SET amp wouldn’t have the balls to get out of it’s own way.
+Ended Tube amplifier wouldn’t have what it takes to get out of it’s own

-a flea powered amplifier is to use big nasty horn speakers so
+a flea powered amplifier is to use big nasty horn speakers (and we've heard those are suppose to suck) so

 really what is the point?